dennymarcels/OpenWhen/README.md

 Small Chromium extension to open URLs on a schedule (once / daily / weekly / monthly).

+Git hooks: this repository uses Husky (`.husky/`) for local Git hooks.
+Legacy `.githooks` was removed during cleanup; see the commit history if you need the original scripts.

 Features
 - Create one-time or recurring schedules to open URLs.
 - Open in a tab or window, optionally in background.